deltaquebec/dquigley.dev/about.md

 Every effort should be made to practice good scientific communication, making knowledge accessible and available.
 I believe in openness and in free and open access to education and educational materials.
 All work presented here, unless specified otherwise, is [licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/). © Daniel Quigley, 2023.

-For my artist's page, please see:
+For my artist's page, please see: [Academic.
+Worldbuilder.
+Artist.](https://dquigley.art/)